For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Having asked explicitly about whether they viewed it as responsible, we had hoped for an explicit reference to this in return.

 In particular, we found it frustrating that their comment included the average age of a Klarna consumer, and which age group is the fastest-growing demographic.
-This doesn't change the fact that young people use their services.
+This doesn't change the fact that young adults use their services.

 After this guide was published in 2020, we heard back from a Klarna representative with updated comments.
 They said: